racheliee/skku-projects/README.md

   * Users with different strategies (random, momentum, moving average)
   * Trades executed automatically in each simulation round
   * Strategy logic isolated in `strategies.py` for easy extension

+## 🛒 A6: Store Receipt & Scheme Practice

+- **Objective**: Model a simple store system using Python OOP and practice Scheme functional programming.
+- **Grade**: 20/20
+- **Key Features**:
+  - A6A: Python program to simulate a store receipt system with Store, Staff, Customer, Product, and Order classes
+    - Generates detailed receipts with price, quantity, and total reward points
+    - Follows OOP principles: encapsulation, inheritance, and abstraction
+  - A6B: Scheme solutions for list manipulation tasks (e.g., min/max, filtering, counting elements)
+    - Demonstrates recursive thinking and functional syntax in Scheme